goschtl/zope/z3c.layer/branches/0.2/src/z3c/layer/pagelet/README.txt

 ======

 This package contains the pagelet layer.
-This layer supports a correct set of component registration and can be used for inheritation in custom skins.
+This layer supports a correct set of component registration and can be used for inheritance in custom skins.

-Right now the default implementation in Zope3 has different restriction in the traversal concept and use to much registration on the default layer.
+Right now the default implementation in Zope3 has different restrictions in the traversal concept and uses to many registrations on the default layer.

 Important
 ---------